Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 • Microdose Tirzepatide at $169/mo is the cheapest verified compounded tirz overall

-• Same flat rate at every dose for both compounded sema ($212/mo) and tirz ($280/mo)
+• Same flat rate at every dose for both compounded sema ($212/mo) and tirz ($280/mo) on the 12-month plan

 • Elite tier ($322/mo ongoing) covers both molecules for patients who want flexibility